If you’re pregnant and looking for a list of baby items for newborns that are eco friendly you’ve come to the right place.

 Unfortunately, the cotton industry is one of the most environmentally damaging industries there is on the planet, with water consumption alone making it completely unsustainable, never mind the pollution caused by the aggressive chemicals used in its manufacture.
 Organic fairtrade cotton is really the only way to go if you’re buying new and wanting to be conscious about your environmental impact.
 I love Storksak Organics’ gorgeously soft muslins which are made from a combination of bamboo and organic cotton to make them feel super soft and yummy.
 Their stylish Scandi prints are beautiful too.

-That said, we got through AT LEAST two muslins a day in the first 6 months, usually more like three or four, so I’d recommend getting some second hand as well as some beautiful new ones, so you can have a decent stash without breaking the bank.
+That said, we got through AT LEAST two muslins a day in the first 6 months, usually more like three or four.
+Personally I’d recommend getting some second hand as well as some beautiful new ones, so you can have a good stash without breaking the bank.
 NCT sales are perfect for finding bundles of muslins to swell out your organic starter stash cheaply.

 A few weeks into my pregnancy I suddenly started to panic that I knew next to nothing about babies and what on Earth you do with them.
-What should a newborn wear to sleep was among the many MANY holes in my knowledge and I remember spending an inordinate amount of time trying to find the “right” answer to how to cover a newborn baby at night.
-Sleeping bags seemed to be very popular but seemed far too big and flappy for a tiny newborn.
+What should a newborn wear to sleep was among the many MANY gaps in my knowledge.
+I remember spending an inordinate amount of time trying to find the “right” answer to how to cover a newborn baby at night.
+Sleeping bags were very popular but seemed far too big and flappy for a tiny newborn.

 I needn’t have panicked so much, as swaddle blankets are the quick, easy and comforting solution to the question.
-Not only do they provide a breathable cover for baby to keep them warm but not overheated when they sleep, the tight binding of the swaddle (sort of like wrapping up a burrito) makes your baby feel nice and snug, as if they are still in the constrained environment of the womb.
-Swaddle blankets are also a great investment as they continue to be useful even after the newborn phase – ad-hoc changing or play mat, breathable buggy shade, summertime blanket (for an older baby, 12 months+), they honestly have loads of uses.
+First of all, they provide a breathable cover for baby to keep them warm but not overheated when they sleep.
+This is incredibly important for SIDS protection.
+Secondly, the tight binding of the swaddle (sort of like wrapping up a burrito) makes your baby feel nice and snug, as if they are still in the constrained environment of the womb.
+Swaddle blankets are also a great investment as they continue to be useful even after the newborn phase.
+From ad-hoc changing mat or play mat, breathable buggy shade, summertime blanket (for an older baby, 12 months+), they honestly have loads of uses.

 Once again, organic cotton is best and Frugi have a lovely range of GOTS Certified organic cotton, cloth-nappy-friendly baby grows, including many with ZIPS.
 Honestly, zips are a total game changer when you’re doing middle-of-the-night nappy change and you’ve lost the basic coordination skills required for doing up approximately 50 million teeny-tiny poppers!